 Is dental bonding safe?

-Dental bonding is very safe, and there aren’t really any risks associated with this particular treatment.
+Dental bonding is very safe, and there aren’t really any risks associated with it.

 Will I need anesthesia during the appointment?